devmru/QMathParser/README.md

 # QMathParser
-Brought to you by: &lt;a href="http://sourceforge.net/users/mohdumar">mohdumar&lt;/a>
+Brought to you by: http://sourceforge.net/users/mohdumar